 This is an understandable question, as CBD is still a product that is relatively new in many communities across the country.
 It is also understandable as many people know that CBD is extracted from the hemp plant.
-The hemp plant is a variety of the cannabis plant, as is marijuana, a substance known to most people to produce a “high” effect when it is consumed, and which is considered by the federal government to be an illegal drug.
+The hemp plant is a variety of the cannabis plant.
 It only makes sense, then, that a common misconception exists as to whether hemp, and hemp-derived products like CBD, are also illegal.

 Hemp has been cultivated by humans for almost as long has history has been recorded.
 For more than 10,000 years, people have been using hemp in any number of ways.
 In fact, the oldest documented relic of human industry is a piece of hemp fabric, estimated to be approximately 8,000 years old.
 Over the course of history, humans have used hemp in any number of ways.
 We have used it to produce all sorts of textiles: fabric, rope, and clothing, to name a few.
 Hemp has been used to make paper, plastic, and even biodiesel fuel.
 It is a strong, versatile plant that is easy to cultivate and can be grown in a variety of climates.
 As a result, over the course of history, humans all over the world have been using it in any number of ways.

 This prohibition lasted, by in large, until very recently – until 2018, in fact.
 In 2018, the United States Government passed the Farm Bill.
-The Farm Bill officially removed hemp, as well as hemp seeds, from the current statutory definition of marijuana and removed them from the DEA schedule of controlled substances as well.
+The Farm Bill officially removed hemp, as well as hemp seeds, from the current statutory DEA schedule of controlled substances.
 This means that hemp is now considered an eligible crop under the federal crop insurance program.
 It also means that the sale of hemp, and all hemp-derived products containing less than .3% THC, became federally legal, including all CBD products that contain CBD derived from the hemp plant and meet that standard.
 The good news then, and the short answer for customers who are interested in trying CBD and experiencing all of the benefits that it has to offer, is that, provided their CBD product falls under this .3% THC threshold, it is legal to consume that product and you can do so with peace of mind.